oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 of an SD-JWT using a 'structured' `sd_digests` object.
 The difference between the examples is how the `address` claim is disclosed.

-Appendix 2 shows a more complex example using claims from eKYC (todo: reference).
+Appendix 2 shows a more complex example using claims from OpenID Connect for Identity Assurance [@OIDC.IDA].

 ### Digest Derivation Function Claim